 AB-1672 | In-Home Supportive Services Employer-Employee Relations Act. | February 2023 | Failed |

-Assembly Member Haney's legislation establishes a comprehensive framework for labor relations between In-Home Supportive Services (IHSS) providers and the state of California, designating the state as the employer of record for collective bargaining purposes while preserving recipients' rights to hire, supervise and terminate their individual providers.
+Assembly Member Haney's comprehensive labor relations bill would establish California's first statewide collective bargaining framework for In-Home Supportive Services (IHSS) workers, designating the state as their employer of record while preserving recipients' authority to manage their care providers.

 Bill Number | Title | Introduced Date | Status | Link to Bill |